WinsomLow/Cpp-Project-Template/3rdparty/README.md

 # 3rdparty
-Third-party dependencies and external libraries the project relies on.
+Third-party and vendored dependencies that the project consumes.